leonardovazquez/leonardovazquez/README.md

 <h1> Electronic Engineering Student  :books: :man_technologist: </h1>

 <p>  I'm an Electronic Engineering Student at the National University of Mar del Plata, Argentina :argentina:.
-Currently, I'm an Assistant Researcher at the Communications Laboratory (<a href='https://icyte.conicet.gov.ar/'> ICYTE </a>) and I am also starting my thesis: a Satellite Telemetry Receiving System :artificial_satellite: using Open-source Software and SDR receiving devices.</p>
+Currently, I'm an Assistant Researcher at the Communications Laboratory (<a href='https://icyte.conicet.gov.ar/'> ICYTE </a>) and I am also starting my thesis: a Satellite Telemetry Receiving System :artificial_satellite: using Open-source Software and SDR receiving devices.
+You can see some college reports <a href="https://github.com/leonardovazquez/Electronics">here</a>.</p>
 <p> When I'm bored, I code mainly in Python :snake:.
 I program in the Jupyter and Pycharm IDEs, and the Visual Studio Code editor.
-I use libraries such as Pandas, Seaborn, Numpy, Matplotlib, Folium, among others.
+I use libraries such as Pandas, Seaborn, Numpy, Matplotlib, Folium, Tkinter, among others.
 You can see some projects developed by me <a href="https://github.com/leonardovazquez/Python">here</a>.

 <h3> Tools and Interests: </h3>